-'Transfers and other movements' primarily comprise the transfer of finance leases balances (Cost of \in 10.4 million and Accumulated Depreciation of \in 4.1 million) to right of use assets based on the implementation of the IFRS 16 as from 1 January 2019.
-In addition, 'Transfers and other movements' also include the transfer of computer software development costs (Cost of \in 1.5 million) to intangible assets (Note 12) and the transfer of spare parts for the refinery units from inventories to fixed assets.
+'Transfers and other movements' primarily comprise the transfer of finance leases balances (Cost of \notin 10.4 million and Accumulated Depreciation of \notin 4.1 million) to right-of-use assets based on the implementation of the IFRS 16 as from 1 January 2019.
+Furthermore, 'Transfers and other movements' also include the transfer of computer software development costs (Cost of \notin 2.6 million) to intangible assets (Note 12) and the transfer of spare parts for the refinery units between inventories and fixed assets.